 Road trips for us normally involve camping.
 So, at the end of the day, we like to unwind and play a game or do a crossword together.
 Both are great when you don’t have electricity and are also good to help you unravel any tensions that may have built up during the day.

 While you are on the road there is plenty of time to play games too.
-Some help you to get to know your partner better, delve into how their brain works and can result in very interesting conversations.
+Some help you to get to know your partner better, and delve into how their brain works and this can result in very interesting conversations.
 A great road trip game for that is ‘Would you rather’ and another which we have in the car is A Little More Conversation a pack of cards full of fantastic conversation starters.

 There are also plenty of games available as apps on phones such as Trivia Crack, Trivia Crack 2, Millionaire, and Scrabble.